hypercliq/audio-transcriber/README.md

-# Python Audio Transcription Project
+# Whisper Audio Transcription

 This project utilizes OpenAI's Whisper model to transcribe audio in (almost) real-time.
-It records audio from the user's microphone, chunks the audio (5 seconds), and then feeds these chunks to Whisper for transcription.
-This approach allows for continuous audio processing and transcription.
+It records audio from the user's microphone, segments the audio into 5-second chunks, and then feeds these chunks to Whisper for transcription.
+This approach enables continuous audio processing and transcription.

-The result of each chunk's transcription is displayed on the screen as JSON data.
-Words are timestamped, and the confidence score is also provided.

-Each chunk's volume, in decibels, is also displayed on the screen before the transcription.
+The user can start and pause the recording using the **Space** key and exit the application with the **Esc** key.
+Upon exiting, the application will either display the transcribed text on the screen or save it to a file, including a word-by-word breakdown of the transcription with timestamps, confidence scores, and volume information for each word.
+The volume is calculated using the root mean square (RMS) of the audio chunks in which the word was spoken.

 ## Features

-- Real-time audio recording and (almost real-time) processing.
+- Real-time audio recording and (almost) real-time transcription.
 - Utilizes OpenAI's Whisper model for accurate transcription.
+- Provides a word-by-word breakdown of the transcription with timestamps, confidence scores, and volume information.

 ## Getting Started